horsefaced/WebCrawler/README.md

 ```

 ### Get Request
 The .Query() method accept name and value, which will be used in url's query-string.
-The follow will produce the path www.some.io?query=Manny&range=1..5&order=desc
+The follow will produce the path is www.some.io?query=Manny&range=1..5&order=desc

 ```c#
     new Crawler()